mithhra/SOC-2025/README.md

 ---

-> *This README reflects my current understanding, all the code in this repo is written by me, and I’m excited to keep building and learning in the coming weeks!*
+> *This README reflects my current understanding, I’m excited to keep building and learning in the coming weeks!*